Cairath/ONI-Mods/README.md

    Adds a new object - an automatable conveyor rail shutoff.

+* **Debug does not discover map** (DebugDoesNotDiscoverMap.dll)

+  Enabling debug mode (backspace) does not discover the map and prevents creatures on the entire map from spawning

 * **Drywall Not Entombed** (DrywallNotEntombed.dll)

   No more 'Entombed (160)'!
 Drywalls and facility windows no longed are considered entombed.